k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/05_catalog_app.md

 The menu bar is a toolbar located at the top of the window.
 It includes the following choices:

 * An **Actions** menu that allows to:
-  * **Build artifacts** - initiate building of the Catalog artifacts, which can be done for the entire Catalog or for a selected data platform.
+  * **Build artifacts** - initiate building of the Catalog artifacts.
+Starting from Fabric V8.4, build artifacts can be done for the entire Catalog or for a selected data platform.
+In addition, you can follow the process progress and see when the action is completed.
 For more information about the Catalog artifacts click [here](09_build_artifacts.md).
   * **Edit catalog** - switch the Catalog to Edit mode in order to perform manual overrides.
 For more information about the Manual overrides click [here](07_manual_overrides.md).
   * **Revert** - initiate reverting either the entire Catalog or a selected data platform to an earlier version.
 Available in V8.4.
 For more information about the Revert click [here](16_revert_catalog_version.md).
   * **Delete** - initiate deleting either the entire Catalog or a selected data platform from the Neo4j Graph DB.
 Available in V8.4.
 For more information about the Delete click [here](17_delete_catalog.md).